ethamCS/TravelSite/reports/sprint1.md

 ## Retrospective

 #### Things that went well
-<p> All team members got thier enviroment set up, wether it's locally or through ssh.
+<p> All team members got thier environment set up, whether it's locally or through ssh.
 Each member adapted quickly to VScode and using Git in conjunction.
 We have worked successfully as a team by using communication when we encounter issues, managing our time, helping other teamates when needed, allocating time to meet outside of class, and distributing the work in a fair and logical way so every tream member contributes via pull requests.</p>

 #### Things that we need to improve
-<p> t17 has gotten the basic work flow of using VScode and git but we still need to be more consistent when executing pull requests, syncing with main, commite.
-There were times in the beginning of the sprint when we didn't fully understand the git workflow and made some mistakes.
-We had some issues setting up our enviroments.
+<p> t17 has gotten the basic workflow of using VScode and Git but we still need to be more consistent when executing pull requests, syncing with main, commit.
+There were times in the beginning of the sprint when we didn't fully understand the Git workflow and made some mistakes.
+We had some issues setting up our environments.
 Next sprint we need to go into it having our enviroments streamlined.</p>

 #### One thing we will change next time
-<p>Start sprint 2 with a better undersatnding of git and VScode</p>
+<p>Start sprint 2 with a better undersatnding of Git and VScode</p>